 Maria Braymer joined our ophthalmic technicians in September 2015 and received her certification in October 2016.
 Her favorite part of being a technician is connecting with patients, especially if she can see their eye health improve first-hand at follow-up appointments (and get to know them better, too).
 Maria has an Associate’s Degree in Liberal Arts from Schoolcraft College in Michigan, where she grew up.
 She has also lived in Las Vegas, before moving to Washington with her husband while he was in the Navy.
 She and her husband now live in Burlington with their cat, Charlie.
 She loves live music, trying new recipes, and spending time with friends.

 Kelsey Freeman started working as a tech in March 2016, and finds eyes to be complex and fascinating.
-She especially loves refractions, where she can use the phoropter to get a patient seeing 20/20 again with the right lens prescription.
+She currently serves as Dr. Siapco’s scribe.
+Her favorite part of technician work is refractions, where a tech can use the phoropter to get a patient seeing 20/20 again with the right lens prescription.
 She says it’s just like magic.
 Kelsey’s background is eclectic – she previously worked as a caregiver and a barista, and studied Theology and English at Walla Walla University.
 She went to high school in Mount Vernon, and currently lives in the Skagit Valley with her husband and a fluffy border-collie mix they love to take hiking on the weekends.
 She also likes reading (Jane Austen is one of her favorite authors), playing board games, and enjoying good food.

 Jacqueline Nottis joined us as an ophthalmic technician in July 2016.
 Her first career was in developmental psychology – specifically child development – and she had her first research published on the subject at age 22!
 She applied her knowledge to teach preschool for several years, before getting the itch to learn something brand new.
 When she discovered technician training, she knew it was just what she wanted to start doing.
 With relatives who were long-term patients of Cascadia Eye, she was excited to become part of our team, and she especially loves helping patients feel comfortable and relaxed during their exam.
 Jacqueline was born and raised in Mount Vernon, coming from a large local family with strong roots in the valley.
 She has huge weekly family get-togethers, loves doing home improvement projects and furniture refinishing with her husband, and riding bikes on the beautiful Port of Skagit trails.